GreiffLab/immuneSIM/README.md

     install_github("GreiffLab/immuneSIM")
 ```

-Installation via CRAN:
+Installation via CRAN (Note: Bioconductor packages such as Biostrings might have to be installed separately):
 1. Execute the following line in R.

-(Note: Bioconductor packages such as Biostrings might have to be installed separately)

 ```r